crcdng/hen-metaverse-tutorial-1/Tutorial.md

 Hi and welcome to this brand new series of tutorials.

 The **Metaverse** is a term that currently pops up everywhere.
 Some see it as a decentralized futuristic space linking Virtual / Augmented Realities and blockchains.
-Others claim that they are already buildig it (in which case there would be more than one Metaverse, and we probably would need a Meta-Meta-verse).
-And still others note that the origin of the concept is a [quite dystopic one](https://en.wikipedia.org/wiki/Metaverse) and therefore should be avoided.
+Others claim that they are already building it (in which case there would be more than one Metaverse, and we probably would need a Meta-Meta-verse).
+And still others note that the origin of the concept is a [quite dystopian one](https://en.wikipedia.org/wiki/Metaverse) and therefore should be avoided.

 I use the term to describe a future web 3.0, imagine a decentralized VR / AR / NFT / smart contract / data layer built on the open web.
 The last point is crucial and therefore we will use [WebXR](https://www.w3.org/TR/webxr/)) throughout in these tutorials.